prwhite/pnicomponents/README.md

     * `Gauge`: Classes to show data in various forms.
 Targeted for monochrome displays (i.e., OLEDs such as SSD1306), so not too fancy.
         * `GaugeLinear`: Bar and line graphs for 1D data.
         * `GaugeRadial`: Radial graph (a la speedometer or tachometer).
+    * `Mapper` For clut to map colors between display devices.
+Can be used for keeping constant brightness while animating hue.

 ## Recommended Usage